Measurably boost your readability score in this clear-writing class

 Take the Numb Out of Numbers

-In this session, your team will master the art of making numbers understandable as well as interesting:
+In this session, you’ll master the art of making numbers understandable as well as interesting:

 - Avoid statistics soup and data dumps using three simple steps.